Leonora Braham: Life and career

-Braham was born into a Jewish family in Bloomsbury, London.
-Her father was Philip Abraham, and her mother was Harriet Abraham née Boss.
+Braham was born into a Jewish family in Bloomsbury, London, the only daughter and eldest of three children of the writer and educator Philip Abraham and Harriet Abraham née Boss.

 Early career and first marriage

-Braham's first professional stage appearance was at St. George's Hall, London, in 1870, in a revival of Gilbert and Clay's Ages Ago.
-Mr. and Mrs. Thomas German Reed, the producers, starred with Braham.
+Braham's first professional stage appearance was at St George's Hall, London, in 1870, in a revival of Gilbert and Clay's Ages Ago.
+Mr and Mrs Thomas German Reed, the producers, starred with Braham.
 Braham received encouraging notices.
-She continued performing for the German Reeds for several years, and by 1876, she was studying at the Royal Academy of Music, where she won the Llewelyn Thomas gold medal competition.
+She continued performing for the German Reeds for several years, creating various roles, while at the same time studying at the Royal Academy of Music, where she won the Llewelyn Thomas gold medal competition.
 In April 1878, she moved to Montreal, Canada, shortly after her wedding to her first husband, Frederick E. Lucy Barnes (1856–1880), a church organist, conductor and composer, in Birkenhead, near Liverpool.
 The two had a son, Stanton Barnes.

 From December 1879, she played the title role in Gilbert and Clay's Princess Toto in New York and then in Boston and Philadelphia.
 The theatrical newspaper The Era wrote that she gave "a most excellent performance, both vocally and histrionically.
 She has a sweet, light soprano, finely cultivated, and executed very effectively".
-Her husband killed himself in early 1880 while in Canada; the death has been variously described as a suicide or an accident.
+W. S. Gilbert, Arthur Sullivan and Richard D'Oyly Carte, in New York for the premiere of The Pirates of Penzance, saw her and liked her performance.
+Her husband died in early 1880 while in Canada, leaving her with a baby son.
+The death has been variously described as a suicide or an accident.
 Later that year, she played the leading role of Dolly in a revival of Alfred Cellier's The Sultan of Mocha, at the Union Square Theatre in New York.